 An Italian Christmas Eve.
 A Mexican-American Christmas Day.
 A Chinese New Year.
 A Passover Seder.
 Four holidays, four very different tables and traditions.
-Join celebrity chef and culinary author Lidia Bastianich as she travels across America in a celebration of culture through food in the new PBS prime-time special, Lidia Celebrates America: Holiday Tables and Traditions, airing Tuesday, December 20, at 8pm on PBS (check local listings).
+Join celebrity chef and culinary author Lidia Bastianich as she travels across America in a celebration of culture through food, in Lidia Celebrates America: Holiday Tables and Traditions.

 This delicious holiday adventure begins in New York City, where Lidia prepares a traditional Italian Christmas Eve La Vigilia—feast of the seven fishes—with actor Stanley Tucci (Julie and Julia).
 But first, actor Mo Rocca (Wait, Wait…Don’t Tell Me!) accompanies Lidia on an unforgettable shopping trip to a fish market on Arthur Avenue in the Bronx.
 “Cooking and food is about more than sustenance,” says Rocca.
 “The sacredness of family and friends eating together is something that crosses all lines.
 It may be the only thing that crosses all lines.”